Storybook Squares: Panelists (1978)

+In addition, for at least one episode, a pair of celebrity lookalikes played the game: Miss Circle was Gloria Marr impersonating Phyllis Diller, while Mister X was Joe Dimmick as Clint Eastwood.

 Set

 The 1969 set was decked out in a medieval theme for the host and players' podiums, while the gameboard remained the same as on the adult version.
 The 1970s sets extended the medieval theme to the entire set, with a sweeping castle facade built around and behind the "Squares".
+The 1978 episodes featured a mostly black set with silver trim around the squares and the contestant podiums.